tillitis/tillitis-key1/doc/threat_model/threat_model.md

   the app getting it's own CDI with the measured boot/verified boot combination so a malicious app cannot leak secrets.

-#### Known possible weaknesses

-The CH552 MCU providing USB host communication contains firmware that implements the UART communication with the FPGA.
-The CH552 firmware can be updated by performing *port knocking*.
-The knock sequence is to apply 3.3V through a 10k resistor to the D+ line, while powering on the device.

-There may be possible buffer overflow attacks via the USB host interface into the firmware of the CH552, allowing both execution and modification of the firmware CH552.

 ## Known weaknesses

+- All RAM is writable in app mode, even addresses marked executable.

+- A warm boot attack against the Lattice iCE40 UltraPlus, changing the FPGA configuration while the chip is powered on will leave the EBR and SPRAM intact after the new configuration is loaded.
+This means we might leak contents of EBR and SPRAM.

+  Mitigations:

+  - Requires physical access.

+  - Requires breaking the case.

+  - SPRAM is protected by a scrambling mechanism.
+See above under RAM.

+  - EBR is not protected, so any hardware cores that use EBR is still vulnerable.

+    XXX: List which ones use EBR?

-The CH552 MCU providing USB communication contains firmware that implements the UART communication with the FPGA.
+- The CH552 MCU providing USB communication contains firmware that implements the UART communication with the FPGA.
 The firmware can be updated by performing port knocking.
 The knock sequence is to apply 3.3V through a 10k resistor to the D+ line, while powering on the device.

-- Physical access and access to a CH55x programmer board means an attacker can change the USB controller firmware.
+  Physical access and access to a CH55x programmer board means an attacker can change the USB controller firmware.
 This means they can listen to and modify all communication between the client and the firmware and the client and a device app.

+  There may be vulnerabilities reachable through USB to the firmware of the CH552, allowing both controlled execution and modification of the CH552 firmware.

   Possible mitigation: Use of a challenge/response with an app with a known public key, like the one used with `tkey-verify`, can prove that the communication is unmodified.

-- There may be vulnerabilities reachable through USB to the firmware of the CH552, allowing both controlled execution and modification of the CH552 firmware.

 ## Scope